CleasbyCode/pdvzip/README.md

 Make sure to enclosed arguments containing spaces, such as file and directory names, within quotation marks,
 e.g. : -e ../a_file.jpg "../another file.pdf"

-Also be aware when using arguments, you are always working within the subdirectory ./pdvzip_extracted.
+Also, be aware when using arguments, you are always working within the subdirectory ./pdvzip_extracted.

 [**Here is a video example**](https://asciinema.org/a/542549) of using **pdvzip** with a simple Bash shell script (.sh) with arguments, that are also embedded within the PNG image along with the extraction script.